 If you're stepping away from the full-time office grind (or you've decided to skip that option from the beginning), and you're embarking on the risky but highly rewarding life of an independent contractor, you're not alone.

 In the years following the great recession, a growing number of workers have lost their patience with the traditional nine to five relationship between employer and employee.
 The security and stability once promised by this model has dried up, and many talented artists, tech pros, designers, writers, and service providers have decided to hit the road and rely on their own hard work and ingenuity instead of the support of a single employer.

-This lifestyle is full of surprises, and some ingenuity and problem solving skill will help you tackle the challenges that lie ahead.
-But in addition to your native wits, you’ll also need a strong cover letter.
+This lifestyle is full of surprises, and some ingenuity and problem-solving skills will help you tackle the challenges that lie ahead.
+But in addition to your native wits, you'll also need a strong cover letter.
 Here are a few ways you can use your letter to set yourself apart from the crowd and attract new business.